callat-qcd/espressodb/paper.md

 With ``LatteDB``, we make it possible to define a unique constraint, which for this example, restricts the user from inserting the exact same list of gauge configurations in the ensemble table more than once.
 Users are encouraged to consult the documentation of ``EspressoDB`` and examples in ``LatteDB`` for more information.

 # Acknowledgements

-The authors thank Even Berkowitz, Arjun Gambhir, Ben Hörz,  Kenneth McElvain and Enrico Rinaldi for useful insights and discussions which helped in creating ``EspressoDB`` and ``LatteDB``.
+We thank Even Berkowitz, Arjun Gambhir, Ben Hörz,  Kenneth McElvain and Enrico Rinaldi for useful insights and discussions which helped in creating ``EspressoDB`` and ``LatteDB``.
 C.K. gratefully acknowledges funding through the Alexander von Humboldt Foundation through a Feodor Lynen Research Fellowship.
 The work of A.W-L. was supported in part by the U.S. Department of Energy Exascale Computing Project.